phenixace/phenixace.github.io/_teaching/2023-fall-teaching-1.md

 location: "Hong Kong S.A.R."
 ---

-I will work as a teaching assistant of COMP2411_20231_A DATABASE SYSTEMS in this semester (2023 Fall).
+I worked as a teaching assistant of COMP2411_20231_A DATABASE SYSTEMS in the semester of 2023 Fall.